gunjandatta/blog/_posts/2021/2021-03-13-odata-expand.md

 ---
 layout: "post"
-title: "How to Expand Sub-Properties in OData Requests"
+title: "No Batch No Problem"
 date: "2021-03-13"
 description: "Example on how to expand sub-properties of an OData request."
 feature_image: ""